-Our procedures, as stated in our agreement, did not constitute an examination made in accordance with generally accepted auditing standards, the objective of which would be the expression of assurance on the contents of the 2018 Annual Transparency Report.
+Our procedures, as stated in our agreement, did not constitute an audit or assurance engagement made in accordance with generally accepted auditing or assurance standards, the objective of which would be the expression of assurance on the contents of the 2021 Transparency Report.
 We do not express such assurance.
-Had we performed additional procedures or had we performed an audit or review of the 2018 Annual Transparency Report in accordance with generally accepted auditing standards, other matters might have come to our attention that we would have reported to you.
-This report relates only to the 2018 Annual Transparency Report and does not extend to any financial statements of the company taken as a whole.
+Had we performed additional procedures or had we performed an audit or assurance engagement on the 2021 Transparency Report, other matters might have come to our attention that we would have reported to you.
+This report relates only to the 2021 Transparency Report and does not extend to any financial statements of the company taken as a whole.